 EQ Bank Savings Plus Account Review

 The EQ Bank Savings Plus Account is its high-interest savings account.
-Currently, the EQ Bank interest rate is 2.45% as of February 29, 2020.
+Currently, the EQ Bank interest rate is 2.00% everyday interest rate*.

-It also makes EQ Bank’s rate count as the highest among the online-only banking solutions right now.
+It also makes EQ Bank’s rate count as one of the highest among the online-only banking solutions right now.

 The EQ Bank Savings Plus Account has plenty of features I liked, including:

 - Free electronic funds transfer

 - Ten free linked accounts